CryptoLight: An Electro-Optical Accelerator for Fully Homomorphic Encryption

 We propose an electro-optical (EO) FHE accelerator, \textit{\crl}, to support a large bit-width datapath and free its computing units from matrix transpositions.
 Our contribution is summarized as: \begin{itemize}[leftmargin=*, topsep=0pt, partopsep=0pt] \item \textbf{A 512-bit EO CU}.
 We propose a 512-bit EO Computing Units (CUs) built upon ultra-fast EO integer adders and multipliers to process polynomials with large coefficients.
-Its 512-bit datapath greatly reduces the number of residues, and thus the computational overhead of each key-switching primitive. \item \textbf{An in-SPM TU}.
-We build a low-power eDRAM-based on-chip scratchpad (SPM) system, where we present an in-SPM Transpose Unit (TU) to transpose matrices for (i)NTTs without sending matrices having low spatial locality to the CUs via H-trees of the SPM or NoCs.

-\item \textbf{Latency and energy efficiency}.
-Compared to prior ASIC-based FHE accelerators, CryptoLight reduces the latency of various FHE applications by >$94.4\%$ and the energy consumption by >$95\%$. \end{itemize}